Budapest classical walking tour

 During the whole day program you will have the opportunity to have lunch in a typical Hungarian restaurant.

-These tour starts and ends in the centre of city in general, but upon your request transfer can be provided from and to your hotel.
+This tour starts and ends in the centre of the city in general, but upon your request transfer can be provided from and to your hotel.